 The alternative 2 leverages the LTE eMBMS architecture for offering point-to-multipoint services.
 The functionalities needed to support these services are separated from the unicast functionalities and the transparent multicast transport.
 The functionalities are split into the control plane functionalities and the user plane functionalities supported by the XCF and the XUF, respectively.
 The functionalities of the XCF and the XUF in the alternative 2 are different from the ones in the other two alternatives and thus they are not their equivalents.
-In addition to the Nx reference point between the XCF and the XUF, this alternative introduces a new reference point M1-NG between the XUF and the (R)AN nodes.
+In addition to the Nx reference point between the XUF and the (R)AN nodes.
 From the protocol stack perspective, the M1-NG reference point does not differ much from the M1 reference point between the MBMS-GW and the eNodeBs in the LTE eMBMS architecture.
 This alternative allows for the synchronization for multi-cell transmission at the XUF.
 The alternative 2 aims at the minimization of the changes to the LTE eMBMS specification.
 The alternative 2 can also offer the transparent multicast transport through the same enhancements over the unicast architecture as in the cases of alternative 1 and alternative 3 The impacts of the segregation architecture for the unicast and the transparent multicast transport from the architecture for the point-to-multipoint on design, standardization and implementation of overall architecture have not been studied.